harding/old-docs-history-bitcoin.org/en/developer-guide.md

 creates an apparent [fork][accidental fork]{:#term-accidental-fork}{:.term} in the block chain, as shown in the figure above.

-When miners produce simultaneous blocks at the end of the [block chain][], each [peer][] individually chooses which block to trust.
+When miners produce simultaneous blocks at the end of the block chain, each peer individually chooses which block to trust.
 (In the absence of other considerations, discussed below, peers usually trust the first block they see.)

-Eventually [miners][miner] produce another block which attaches to only one of the competing simultaneously-mined blocks.
+Eventually miners produce another block which attaches to only one of the competing simultaneously-mined blocks.
 This makes that side of the fork longer than the other side.
 Assuming a fork only contains valid blocks, normal peers always follow the longest fork (the most difficult chain to recreate) and throw away ([orphan][]{:#term-orphan}{:.term}) blocks belonging to shorter forks.

-[Long-term forks][long-term fork]{:#term-long-term-fork}{:.term} are possible if different miners work at cross-purposes, such as some miners diligently working to extend the [block chain][] at the same time other miners are attempting a [51 percent attack][] to revise transaction history.
+[Long-term forks][long-term fork]{:#term-long-term-fork}{:.term} are possible if different miners work at cross-purposes, such as some miners diligently working to extend the block chain at the same time other miners are attempting a 51 percent attack to revise transaction history.
 {% endautocrossref %}